MHz1985/Certificates/README.md

     11. Introduction to Big Data with Spark and Hadoop [94.3%]
     12. Data Engineering and Machine Learning using Spark [100%]
     13. Data Engineering Capstone Project [99%]
+1. Data Science
+    1. What is Data Science?
+[97.50%]
+    2. Tools for Data Science [97.91%]
+    3. Data Science Methodology [96.50%]
+    4. Python for Data Science, AI & Development [94.60%]
+    5. Databases and SQL for Data Science with Python [98.84%]
+1. Data Analyst
+    1. Introduction to Data Analytics [86%]
+    1. Python for Data Science, AI & Development [94.60%]
+    1. Databases and SQL for Data Science with Python [98.84%]
+1. DevOps and Software Engineering
+    1. Hands-on Introduction to Linux Commands and Shell Scripting [94%]
+    1. Python for Data Science, AI & Development [94.60%]
 1. Data Visualization and Communication with Tableau [85.98%]

 *Some Courses are appeared in more than one learning path.*